amitrke/rke-firebase-functions/README.md

 - **`updateFilesList`**: A scheduled function that runs every 7 days to list all files in Cloud Storage and add their metadata to Firestore.
 - **`checkFilesBeingUsed`**: A scheduled function that runs every 170 hours to check which files are referenced in "posts" and "albums" and updates a `isBeingUsed` flag in Firestore.
 - **`deleteUnusedFiles`**: A scheduled function that runs every 172 hours to delete files from Cloud Storage that are marked as unused.
+- **`updateHolidays`**: A scheduled function that runs once a year to fetch and update holidays for India.
 - **`onFileCreateV2`**: A function triggered by Cloud Storage when a new file is uploaded.
 It adds the file's metadata to Firestore.
 - **`onFileDeleteV2`**: A function triggered by Cloud Storage when a file is deleted.
 It removes the file's metadata from Firestore.